bcvillano/Blue-Team-Scripts/README.md

 A collection of scripts I've written useful in blue teaming competitions

 # Contents
-connmon.py - basically an improved netstat to use to find listening and established connections pquery.py - lookup information about processes by pid
+connmon.py - basically a netstat alternative to use to find listening and established connections\
+pquery.py - lookup information about processes by pid